mirainc/mira-kit/README.md

 - Presentation Ready
   - A `presentation_ready` event will inform the main runtime that the presentation is ready to be displayed on the screen.
 - Play
-  - A `play` event will be triggered by the main runtime and can be subscribed to by applications to ensure timely playback.
+  - A `play` event will be emitted by the main runtime and can be subscribed to by applications to ensure timely playback.
 - Presentation Complete
   - A `presentation_complete` event will inform the main runtime that it the the presentation has completed and can be transitioned away from.